 Most UHS funding comes from the Student Health Fee, one of the segregated fees that all students pay.
 That means all students are eligible to use UHS during any semester or summer that they are registered for classes at UW-Madison.

 The privacy of health care information/medical records for university students that are maintained by University Health Services (UHS) is protected by a federal law, the Family Educational Rights and Privacy Act (FERPA) and several state laws.

 UHS Health Information Management (HIM) staff maintain student electronic health records (EHR).

-UHS takes the medical and mental health record confidentiality very seriously.
+UHS takes health record confidentiality very seriously.